simplex-chat/simplex-chat/readme.md

 - [edge-messaging][6] - low level client-server protocol for asynchronous distributed unidirectional messaging
 - [graph-chat][8] - high level chat protocol for client applications that communicate via edge-messaging protocol

-Even though EU-wide GDPR legislation to ensure users' privacy and data protection was adopted, the centralisation of the communication in a single platform providers makes resolving these problems quite difficult.
+Even though EU-wide GDPR legislation to ensure users' privacy and data protection was adopted, the centralisation of the communication in a small number of platforms makes resolving these problems quite difficult.

 ## Privacy requirements